ktbs/ktbs/doc/source/concepts/trace_time_management.rst

 Use ISO 8601 format for datetimes
 ---------------------------------

-When you want to specify a timestamp that is specific date / time, you MUST use the ISO-8601_ format, with punctuation, see W3C_NOTE-datetime_.
+When you want to specify a timestamp that is a real datetime, you MUST use the ISO-8601_ format, with punctuation, see W3C_NOTE-datetime_.

-You should **specify the timezone**: if you don't specify anything (1) or if you end the datetime string with "Z" character (2), the timestamp will be considered as an **UTC datetime**.
+You should **specify the timezone**: if you don't specify anything (1) the timestamp will be considered as an **UTC datetime** as when you end the datetime string with "Z" character (2).

 ::